Charity trustees—conflicts of interest

 Adam Carvalho

-Adam Carvalho is a Legal Director in the Contentious Trusts and Probate Team at Myerson who specialises in complex and high-value contentious trust and probate work.
+Adam Carvalho has more than 15 years' experience as a contentious Private Client lawyer.
+Most recently, he was a Legal Director in the Contentious Trusts and Probate Team at Myerson, where he worked on complex and high-value contentious trust and probate matters.

 Adam trained, qualified and worked as a senior associate and partner in a central London firm in the Tier 1 nationally for Contentious Trust and Probate work.